20 / 1 / 2009 4.02pm

 - Guide for appeal panels - Additional information for appeal panels.

-Additional information can be found on these relevant pages:
+Further guidance can be found on the following pages:

 Guide for appeal panel members - Guides summarising the responsibilities of members of an appeal panel.

 Appeals standard document bundle - This includes a complete set of the standard documentation that should be made available to appeals panels as agreed by the former Consultant Contract Implementation Team (CCIT) and the BMA.